Miteshryp/ecs-rust/notes.md

 - Since each entity can only have one instance of any given component, the component can be identified through their entity_id in the component manager.

-- Do we want to allow entities to be attached to other entities?
-Probably not.
+- Do we want to allow entities to be attached to other entities.

-- We may want functional systems in the design.
+- We have functional systems in the design.
 These allow us to have some advantages
     - It highly decouples logic containers across the codebase, which helps us keep code modularized

-    - It optimizes execution since now only functions which contain logic can be executed instead of each flow of each system (in the older design, even if the flow handler had no code to be executed, the derive for every system had to manually go through each dynamically dispatched system, which is highly wasteful )
+    - It optimizes execution since now only functions which contain logic can be executed instead of each flow of each system (in the older design, even if the flow handler had no code to be executed, the derive for every system had to manually go through each dynamically dispatched system, which is highly wasteful)

-- Systems registered in the App currently handle a single type of component.
-We might want to define interactive systems as well where 2 different type of components can interact.
-These types of systems will generally need to be initiated once the updation cycle for the individual components has been completed.
+@TODO: Rewrite this to fit the new design
-    - Based on this analysis, we can have 2 types of systems
+- Functional systems allow us to take `SystemParam` types into the function as parameters.
+Once these functions are inserted into a schedule in order to run on a World, these parameters automatically fetch the required resource locks from the world and supply them to the system function through in built methods.

-        1. Interactive systems (Take 2 or maybe more different types of components in handling functions)
+Each type of system param may have different behavior based on what purpose it serves.
-        2. Individualistic systems (Take single component in the handling functions)
+ex: `ResourceHandle` only supplies a single resource, whereas a `Query` or `QueryMut` component supplies multiple things. `Query` is a system param which gets us a list of entities with the required components along with the components attached to the entities.

-- There may be 'n' number of such systems (depending on different applications), and hence it is a better design in my opinion to design a task scheduler which launches various systems at their appropriate times.
+We can also have interactive systems which supply us an iterator over the cross product of 2 different types of component sets.

 - We must also implement mechanisms to ensure the following:
     1. One component instance can only belong to a single entity.
 For this, each component needs to keep track of the entity its currently attached to.
-This i think will have to be the responsibility of a component manager
+This I think will have to be the responsibility of a component manager
     The question is now which manager, an entity manager or a component manager?
     The aim of this mechanism is that if a component is removed from an entity, the component can be removed from memory.
-The converse however does not stand true, i.e. an empty or orphan entity can exist (one with no components) [Think if we should allow empty entities]
+But we can have an empty or orphan entity (one with no components)

     2. There should only exist one system to handle a single type of component or entity in the world.
 Hence the world class needs to make sure it only creates new systems for entities or components which are being created for the first time.